Plug-in electric vehicles in California: Government goals

 Governor Jerry Brown issued an executive order in March 2012 that established the goal of getting 1.5 million zero-emission vehicles (ZEVs) in California by 2025.
 In addition, in September 2014, Governor Brown signed into law bill SB 1275 that created the Charge Ahead California Initiative, and set the goal of placing at least 1 million zero-emission vehicles and near-zero-emission vehicles on the road in California by January 1, 2023.
 He expects the initiative will help the state to reach the initial goal set for 2025.

 In January 2018, Governor Brown set a new goal of getting a total of 5 million zero-emission vehicles in California by 2030.
 As of September 2017, there were 337,483 zero-emission vehicles sold in California.

 In August 2022, California passed a provision that would prohibit the sale of new gasoline-powered cars by 2035.

 On 14 December 2022, The California Energy Commission (CEC) approved a $2.9 billion clean transportation investment plan, adding 90.000 EV chargers across the state by 2025.

 Government incentives

 California has been a leader in the adoption of plug-in electric vehicles as the state has in place several financial and non-financial incentives.
 In addition to the existing federal tax credit, plug-in cars are eligible for a purchase rebate of up to through the Clean Vehicle Rebate Project (CVRP).
-Also, battery electric vehicles and initially, the first 40,000 applicants that purchase or lease a plug-in hybrid meeting California's Enhanced Advanced Technology Partial Zero Emission Vehicle (Enhanced AT PZEV), are entitled to a clean air sticker that allows the vehicle to be operated by a single occupant in California's carpool or high-occupancy vehicle lanes (HOV).
-The white access sticker is reserved for zero-emissions vehicles, while plug-in hybrids use the green sticker.